pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 * More improvements to bundling of JavaScript for faster loading.
 Also improved startup feedback to show loading application, getting user information, or retrieving project data.

+= 0.9.3 =

+* Fixed problem where first two characters of display name are being truncated during CSV export of story form.
+* Added arrows to sliders in survey form to make it more useful in narrow mobile displays.
+* Added warning about story collection creation.
+* Fixed some typos.

 == Upgrade Notice ==

 = 0.9.1 =